 - Subtrochanteric fractures refer to any fractures sustained to bones beneath the greater and lesser trochanters.
 If a break occurs lower than a certain area on an individual’s femur, the fracture is no longer considered a hip injury but instead a type of broken leg injury.

 - A victim may experience multiple types of hip fractures as a result of a car accident.
 It is important to seek immediate medical attention following a crash so that these injuries can be diagnosed and treated as soon as possible.
 Symptoms to note that may indicate a hip fracture include difficulty moving or walking, hip pain or sensitivity to touch, and an inability to bear weight on the injured leg.
+We provide experienced guidance to people who need a car accident attorney to bring a claim on their behalf.

 Legal Options Following a Motor Vehicle Collision